deeschoi/Development-Pathways-2011-2023-/README.md

 ---

 ## Key Takeaways
-- Economic capacity, poverty reduction, and life expectancy are strongly linked
-  - Countries with lower poverty rates tend to achieve higher life expectancy, with higher-income countries clustering at low poverty and high health outcomes
+- **Economic capacity, poverty reduction, and life expectancy are strongly linked**, with higher-income countries clustering at low poverty and high health outcomes.
-- Economic growth supports health improvements but does not ensure uniform outcomes
-  - Countries with similar GDP per capita often exhibit markedly different life expectancy, highlighting heterogeneity in development pathways
+- **Economic growth supports health improvements but does not ensure uniform outcomes**, as countries with similar GDP per capita often exhibit markedly different life expectancy.
-- Renewable electricity availability per capita generally increases with income, but adoption varies widely among countries at similar income levels, reflecting differences in policy, energy resources, and development priorities
+- **Renewable electricity availability per capita generally increases with income**, but adoption varies widely among countries at similar income levels.
-- Renewable energy is associated with broader development progress rather than acting as a direct driver of population health
+- **Renewable energy is associated with broader development progress rather than acting as a direct driver of population health**, with a positive but diffuse relationship to life expectancy.
-  - Higher life expectancy often coincides with greater renewable electricity availability, but the relationship is diffuse

-Overall, development trajectories are highly heterogeneous, underscoring the importance of examining economic, health, poverty, population, and energy indicators together rather than in isolation.
+- **Overall development trajectories are highly heterogeneous**, reinforcing the importance of examining multiple indicators together.

 ---